The Most Secure Big Data as a Service

 Best-in-Class Security Operations: Cazena has a dedicated team that is continually monitoring our service to ensure the safety and privacy of your data.
 Our security team consistently monitors all access to the service looking for anomalies that could point to unauthorized access.
 We also subscribe to industry-standard security vulnerability assessments and ensure that these security flaws are addressed on your behalf.

-Committed to Compliance: Cazena commissioned an AICPA Service Organization Controls 2 (SOC 2) Type 2 examination for the SOC 2 audit process and reports criteria set forth by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
+Committed to Compliance: Cazena has been audited successfully for SOC II compliance and other security processes.
+That included AICPA Service Organization Controls 2 (SOC 2) Type 2 examination for the SOC 2 audit process and reports criteria set forth by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
 Auditors review controls for security, availability, processing integrity, confidentiality, and privacy.

 Cazena solutions only run on cloud providers with the most comprehensive physical security and compliance controls available.
 Typical perimeter security is the digital equivalent of high “wall,” often referred to as a “walled garden.”
 The current recommended way to create a "walled garden” in the cloud is to start with a VPC in AWS or a VNET in Azure and set the security rules to ensure that all traffic in and out is only through expected channels (ports) from expected sources.
 All resources are within that walled garden, with no public IP addresses.
 This is very secure, but also can be a challenge for loading data and enabling user access – both of which need to be done on an ongoing basis in analytics projects.